Defense Attorney for Animal Abuse, Neglect, and Cruelty

 A knowledgeable and astute criminal defense expert sees defenses and explanations where a lesser attorney may not.
 For every charged crime, there is usually a potential defense.
 While no one wants to see animal abuse, and it surely does happen, a person may get charged when they had no intention of harming their animal or in cases where there was nothing more than a legitimate accident.
 The truth is that many times prosecutors go overboard with charging.

-Inadequate housing – A lot of people simply don’t know what is healthy for an animal when it comes to a proper environmental shelter for an animal.
-An astute and experienced defense attorney will be able to show if the client is being held to an unrealistic standard and did not intend to harm an animal.
+Inadequate housing – Many people don’t know what is healthy for an animal when it comes to a proper environmental shelter for an animal.
+An astute and experienced defense attorney will show if the client is being held to an unrealistic standard and did not intend to harm an animal.

-Inadequate food, water, and veterinary care– Responsible pet owners try to anticipate and reasonably satisfy the needs of pets.
+Inadequate food, water, and veterinary care– Responsible pet owners try to anticipate and reasonably satisfy pets’ needs.
 If an animal has been starved or was distressed from thirst, criminal charges can be filed.